Code of Conduct

 This institution is committed to providing the information and resources necessary to help every student achieve educational success.
 To accomplish this goal the financial aid staff will consider each student’s individual needs.

-A comprehensive Code of Conduct detailing permissible and impermissible activities has been provided to all of our officers, employees, and agents.
-You may review the detailed Code of Conduct here (PDF).
+A comprehensive Code of Conduct (PDF) detailing permissible and impermissible activities has been provided to all of our officers, employees and agents.